How to Become a Correctional Officer

 Michael Morales

-Michael Morales is the Webmaster and Editor in Chief for Legalcareerpaths.com.
+Michael is the Webmaster and Editor in Chief for Legalcareerpath.com.
 With a strong background in Web Publishing and Internet Marketing, he currently works as an independent consultant.
-A former paramedic and ems educator, he enjoys punishing himself doing triathlons and endurance sports.
-Michael currently lives in sunny Northern California, home of the highest tax rates in the world.
+A former paramedic and EMS educator, he enjoys punishing himself doing triathlons and endurance sports.
+Michael currently lives in sunny Northern California, home of the highest tax rates in the United States.

 3 Responses to How to Become a Correctional Officer